olofk/fusesoc/readme.md

 Documentation
 -------------

-`cd doc && make` will build HTML documentation from the asciidoc sources
+Documentation can be viewed online through github [here](doc/fusesoc.adoc).
+To manually create HTML documentation from the asciidoc sources, run `cd doc && make` from the repo root

 Further reading
 ---------------